Why Learning Innovation Can’t Come From Teachers Alone

 by Terry Heick

-Grant Wiggins, a learning expert who has inspired me since my first year in the classroom, recently wrote about the intersection of academic standards and creativity.
+A few years ago, the late Grant Wiggins, a learning expert who inspired me since my first year in the classroom, wrote about the intersection of academic standards and creativity.

 “Why do people insist on viewing the Standards as inconsistent with teacher creativity and choice?
 I am baffled by such uncreative thinking.
 That’s like saying the architect cannot be creative because every house has to meet building code.
 Indeed, the whole point of mandating standards as opposed to curriculum is to free people up to create innovative curriculum that addresses the standards.